ucc23/ucc/_clusters/bochum1.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Bochum 1 is a rich, moderately dense object of high C3 quality.
-It is very well-studied in the literature.
-This object shares a significant percentage of members with 3 later reported entries.
+    <b>Bochum 1</b> is a rich, moderately dense object of high C3 quality.
+It is located at a moderate distance from the Sun, above the mid-plane.
+It is very well-studied in the literature.<br><br>This object shares a significant percentage of members with 3 later reported entries.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 7.2